King Arms Street, North Walsham (now demolished).

 The North Walsham Regal Cinema was built specifically for 'talking pictures' for 3,000 by Thomas Gill and Sons.
 When the cinema closed it became a bingo hall and then later has most of it's lower facial converted to windows when it became a plant hire showroom for North Walsham Plant Hire.

-If anybody can supply us with any further information on these important parts of North Walsham's past please contact us.
-These appear to be a very poorly documented part of North Walsham's history on the internet.
-Thankyou.
+If you can supply us with any further information on these important parts of North Walsham's past please contact us.